Troian Bellisario Says Preparing For Meghan Markle And Prince Harry’s Wedding Caused Anxiety

 In 2018, the Pretty Little Liars alum attended the wedding of Meghan Markle and Prince Harry with her husband, Patrick J. Adams, who co-starred on Suits with the bride.

-While chatting with Stellar, Bellisario reminisced on the royal affair and said she felt super anxious before attending, especially because she knew she was carrying a secret.
-When asked if she found herself wading through anxiety while searching for the perfect outfit, the answer was a resounding yes.
+While chatting with Stellar, Bellisario reminisced on the royal affair and said she felt super-anxious before attending, especially because she knew she was carrying a secret.
+When asked if she found herself dealing with anxiety while searching for the perfect outfit, the answer was a resounding yes.

 “Of course I did, and I had it two-fold,” the actress admitted.
 “One, because I was trying to conceal the fact that I was five months pregnant.
 I was absolutely positive that it was going to be revealed.
-But I also had extreme anxiety about…what are they called?”
+But I also had extreme anxiety about…what are they called?
+Those hat things?”

 The hat she’s referring to is called a fascinator, and Bellisario said it was a “nightmare” trying to find the right one.